EngineersNeedArt/Mooncraft2000/README.md

 What if cargo could be jettisoned anywhere over the surface of the moon, picked up later?

+Love to figure out how to make dust billow up when you touch-down/lift-off.

 A huge move forward would be to add the ability to render 3D into the scene (or psuedo-3D like the classic *Wing Commander* series of games).
 Other mooncraft could be seen taking off, landing at bases, flying between bases (the bases themselves could be made more interesting looking).
 Suddenly mercantilism combined with multi-player could then transform the game.
 In addition to the rendering technical challenges however, a server back-end and something like Web Sockets would be required&hellip;

 <p align="center">